Choose a solicitor for your business

 Guide

-3. If the Law Society of Northern Ireland cannot resolve the complaint to your satisfaction, you may be able to complain to the Lay Observer for Northern Ireland.
+3. If the Law Society of Northern Ireland cannot fix the complaint to your satisfaction, you may be able to complain to the Lay Observer for Northern Ireland.
 You can contact the Lay Observer for Northern Ireland in writing.

 The Lay Observer for Northern Ireland is unlikely to examine your original complaint - it usually only looks at how it has been handled by the Law Society of Northern Ireland.